biocatchltd/heksher-py/docs/setting.rst

         Adds a validator to be called when the setting's rules are updated.

         :param validator: A callable that processes a rule or server default and returns its new value.
-The callable should accept 3 positional arguments: The rule's value, the rule object (or noe for server defaults), and the setting object itself.
+The callable should accept 3 positional arguments: The rule's value, the rule object (or ``None`` for server defaults), and the setting object itself.
 Validators may raise a :exc:`TypeError` to reject the value.

         .. code-block::